 The selection of potassium dosages requires caution in patients with renal impairment and geriatric patients.

 Potassium acetate, potassium chloride, and potassium phosphate are available as concentrated solutions that require dilution before intravenous administration.
 Local vascular intolerance may be a limiting factor in the ability to administer concentrated solutions.
 Ideally, potassium infusion administration should be via a large, high-flow vein (e.g., femoral vein), or administration of solutions of lower concentration may be in divided doses via peripheral veins.

 The calculated dosage of potassium supplements is usually as mEq of potassium.
 Depending on the potassium supplement in use, the amount of oral supplement that will provide a particular dosage of potassium in mEq will vary.

-Normal adult daily potassium requirement and usual dietary intake of potassium is 40 to 80 mEq; infants and children require 2 to 3 mEq/kg or 40 mEq/m daily.
+Normal adult daily potassium requirement and usual dietary intake of potassium is 40 to 80 mEq; infants and children require 2 to 3 mEq/kg up to 40 mEq/m daily.

 Hyperkalemia is the most common and life-threatening adverse effect of potassium administration and can develop rapidly.
 This condition can manifest as potentially fatal bradycardia, asystole, and ventricular fibrillation.

 Gastrointestinal side effects commonly occur with enteral preparations, such as nausea, emesis, diarrhea, and abdominal pain.

 Extravasation, local irritation, and phlebitis may occur due to improper dilution of intravenous preparations or administration through a peripheral vein.